springfall2008/batpred/docs/what-does-predbat-do.md

 Predbat will automatically decide when to charge and discharge your battery to achieve the best (lowest) cost spend within the parameters you have set.
 It uses the solar production forecast from Solcast combined with your historical energy usage to make this prediction.

-- The output is a prediction of the battery levels, charging slots, discharging slots, costs and import and export amounts.
+- The output is a prediction of the battery levels, solar generation, house load, charging activity, discharging activity, costs and import and export amounts based on 30 minute slots.
 - Costs are based on energy pricing data, either manually configured (e.g. 7p from 11pm-4pm and 35p otherwise) or by using the Octopus Energy integration
     - Both import and export rates are supported.
     - Intelligent Octopus is also supported and takes into account allocated charging slots.
 - The solar forecast used is the central scenario from Solcast (50%) with a configurable weighting towards the more pessimistic (10%) scenario.
-- The charging and discharging controls are automatically programmed into the inverter.
+- Predbat automatically programs your inverter with the appropriate charging and discharging controls.
+Both Hybrid inverters and AC Coupled inverters are supported by Predbat.
 - Automatic planning of export slots is also supported, when enabled Predbat can start a forced discharge of the battery if the export rates are high and you have spare capacity.
 - Historical load data is used to predict your consumption, optionally car charging load can be filtered out of this data.
-- Predbat can be configured to manage the charging of your EV or use of a Solar Diverter and take into account of these loads on the house during these periods.
+- Predbat can be configured to manage the charging of your EV or to use a Solar Diverter, and take into account of these loads on the house during these periods.
 - Multiple inverter support is included but depends on all inverters running in lockstep.

 ## Terminology